 THE OPERA IS DEAD, LONG LIVE THE OPERA!

 When the pandemic forced performance venues to close and put our productions on hiatus, OdM team took this downtime as an opportunity to look back on our recent accomplishments.
 Canadian talent is abundant and the Opéra de Montréal wishes to act as a catalyst for the next generation of canadian lyric artists.

 a new 100% feminine Quebec creation

 In 2018, following the very first Mécénat Musica 3 Femmes competition, we invited the two recipients of the prize—composer Laurence Jobidon and playwright Pascale St-Onge—to compose the opera L'hiver attend beaucoup de moi.
-This season, two of our singers-in-residence had the wonderful opportunity to be the first artists to perform the roles in this new work from Quebec, which will soon have its world premiere.
+In 2019-2020, two of our singers-in-residence had the wonderful opportunity to be the first artists to perform the roles in this new work from Quebec, presented in world premiere.
 How has this experience allowed them to develop as artists?

 A WORD FROM FORMER ARTISTS IN RESIDENCE

 "At the Atelier, I was part of a big team, like a family.
 The best part of my job at the Atelier was to see the singers evolve over a period of two years, to see them become complete artists, ready to venture into the professional world and share their love of opera."